SLAYDATE

 - Completely optional.
 Everything else works without it

-Every game night, preserved.
+Every game, preserved.

 Every game played at your event is captured.
 The script, the story of what happened, the Storyteller's grimoire.
 Attendees get a link to relive it.